JavaSaBr/jmonkeybuilder/README.md

 ## ver.
 0.9.0 ##
 * [Video](https://www.youtube.com/watch?v=LNrDesrg7zc&feature=youtu.be)
-* -Implemented soft particles emitter.
+* -Implemented soft particles emitterNode.
 * -Fixed gamma correction and updated fast envs in the ModelEditor.
 * -Fixed some problems with standard shaders.
 * -Fixed the some bugs with editing influencers.
 * -Implemented auto-refreshing files which was edited from external editors.
 * -Implemented memory optimizations of the toneg0d emitters.
-* -Added lifetime of an emitter node.
+* -Added lifetime of an emitterNode node.
 * -Added control to edit geometry list of a physics influencer.

 ## ver.
 0.8.9 ##